This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-You may be taken to a recovery room until you are fully awake.
-Caregivers will watch you closely for any problems.
-Do not get out of bed until your caregiver says it is OK.
-When caregivers see that you are OK, you will be taken back to your hospital room.
-You may need to breathe through your mouth until the nasal packings are removed by your caregiver.
-A caregiver may remove the nasal packings to check the inside of your nose.
-Ask your caregiver for more information about ways to prevent bleeding and take care of your nasal packings.
+You will be taken to a room to rest until you are fully awake.
+You will be monitored closely for any problems.
+Do not get out of bed until your healthcare provider says it is okay.
+You will then be able to go home or be taken to your hospital room.
+You may need to breathe through your mouth until the nasal packings are removed.
+A healthcare provider will remove the nasal packings to check the inside of your nose.

 - You have a fever.